danainjax/arrow-restaurant-api/notes.md

 -[ ] Work out logic to calculate sub total, tax, and total for an order.
 (Build a method) -[ ] Build an order with multiple pizzas
--[ ] Build pizzas and seed database with 10 pizzas to start with which will serve as the menu
+-[ ] Figure out how to add a quantity of 2 of a particular pizza to an order -[ ] Build pizzas and seed database with 10 pizzas to start with which will serve as the menu